wp-plugins/zedity/readme.txt

 1. Upload and unzip the "zedity.zip" file into your 'wp-content/plugins' directory.

-2. Activate the Zedity plugin (from your WordPress dashboard) and you're good to go!
+2. Activate the Zedity plugin (from your WordPress dashboard)

 == Tutorials ==
 Here are some tutorials that can help you get started and learn some useful tips: